On utility maximization under convex portfolio constraints: Problem formulation and the main results

 As far as technical conditions are concerned, we start with a succinct umbrella assumption under which our main theorem holds.
-Natural sufficient conditions on separate ingredients - the market and the constraint correspondence - will be briefly described below, and then in detail in Section \ref{sec:suff}.
+Natural sufficient conditions on separate ingredients---the market and the constraint correspond\-ence---will be briefly described below, and then in detail in Section \ref{secsuff}.

-Following \cite{Zit09}, we say that a subset of a topological vector space is \define{convexly compact} if any family of closed and convex sets with the finite-intersection property admits a non-empty intersection.
-In \cite{Zit09}, it is shown that a subset of $\lzer_+$ is convexly compact if and only if it is bounded and closed in probability. \begin{assumption} $\CC(x)$ is convexly compact for all $x\in\R$, and there exists $x\in\R$ such that $\CC(x)\ne \emptyset$. \end{assumption} \begin{remark} Let us comment on the interpretation of Assumption \ref{ass:C}.
-The non-emptiness condition is equivalent to assuming $\sA\neq\emptyset$, i.e., that it is possible to produce a bounded-from-below wealth process without violating the constraints.
+Following~\cite{Zit09}, we say that a subset of a topological vector space is \textit{convexly compact} if any family of closed and convex sets with the finite-intersection property admits a nonempty intersection.
+In~\cite{Zit09}, it is shown that a subset of $\lzer_+$ is convexly compact if and only if it is bounded and closed in probability. \begin{assumption} $\CC(x)$ is convexly compact for all $x\in\R$, and there exists $x\in\R$ such that $\CC(x)\ne\varnothing$.\vadjust{\goodbreak} \end{assumption} \begin{remark} Let us comment on the interpretation of Assumption \ref{assC}.
+The nonemptiness condition is equivalent to assuming $\sA\neq\varnothing$, that is, that it is possible to produce a bounded-from-below wealth process without violating the constraints.
 Boundedness in probability serves as a weak no-arbitrage requirement and can be deduced, in may cases, already from the finiteness of the expected-utility value function.
-Similar weakenings of the no-arbitrage condition have already been considered in the literature (see, e.g., Section 3 in \cite{KarKar07}).
+Similar weakenings of the no-arbitrage condition have already been considered in the literature; see, for example, Section 3 in \cite{KarKar07}.
 The closedness requirement is a natural condition for the existence of an expected-utility optimizer and is present in virtually all widely-used no-arbitrage concepts. \end{remark}

-Let us preview a sufficient condition for Assumption \ref{ass:C}.
-The definitions of the map $\Pi^S$ (the \emph{projection onto the predictable range map} of \cite{CziSch11}) and the support measure $\PP^S$ of $S$ are postponed until Section \ref{thm:closed}.
-Let us mention that the below condition (2) is always satisfied for any $S$ if $\kappa_t(\omega)$ is polyhedral, compact, or if it admits a continuous support function, for each $t\in [0,T]$, $\PP$-a.s., see \cite{CziWesZhe11} for details.
-However, \cite{CziWesZhe11} and \cite{CziSch11} contain examples showing that (2) in the following proposition is not true in general.
+Let us preview a sufficient condition for Assumption \ref{assC}.
+The definitions of the map $\Pi^S$ (the \textit{projection onto the predictable range map} of~\cite{CziSch11}) and the support measure $\PP^S$ of $S$ are postponed until Section~\ref{thmclosed}.
+Let us mention that the below condition (2) is always satisfied for any $S$ if $\kappa_t(\omega)$ is polyhedral, compact, or if it admits a continuous support function, for each $t\in[0,T]$, $\PP$-a.s.; see~\cite{CziWesZhe11} for details.
+However,~\cite{CziSch11} and~\cite{CziWesZhe11} contain examples showing that (2) in the following proposition is not true in general.